raglandc/vidal-production-v2/src/routes/blog/how-to-add-glb-and-gltf-files-to-svelte-cubed-scene.md

 We are going to load our model when the component has mounted.
 Luckily for us, Svelte has a built-in function called onMount(), just for this scenario.

-If you are coming from a React background, this is similar to the lifecycle function "componentDidMount."
+If you are coming from a React background, this is similar to the lifecycle function 'componentDidMount'.

-So import "onMount" from Svelte at the top of your script tag.
+So import 'onMount' from Svelte at the top of your script tag.

 ```svelte
 <script>import {onMount} from "svelte"; /** other code below **/</script>